kopibeng/qmk_firmware/keyboards/kopibeng/mir70/readme.md

 ## Bootloader

-* Physical reset button: Press the RESET switch on top side of PCB.
+* Physical reset: Short the RESET jumper on PCB.
 * Bootmagic reset: Unplug keyboard, hold down ESC key and plug in the keyboard.
 * Keycode reset: Press the `QK_BOOT` keycode (default: MO(1) + Home keys) in layout if available.